WrongChemist/fibernettest/README.md

 5. New users aren't actually registered, and it is impossible to login to the site.
 6. Items can't be added to the shopping cart ("Added" notification appears, but the cart stays empty).
 7. Individual item pages show inconsistent information, tabs, and fields.
+8. Item reviews can't be submitted, and none are shown.

 ### Challenges and limitations:
 1. As no design document is provided, test criteria is more generalized, since page requirements aren't known.